spcourse/integrals/en/riemann/integrals/index.md

 $$\int_{-2}^3 (-x^2 - 8x + 8)~dx \approx 8.33$$

-Add these functions to your own program and make sure to repeatedly call the `riemann()` function at the bottom of your file, to verify each of these examples.
+Add these equations to your own program as functions and make sure to repeatedly call the `riemann()` function at the bottom of your file, to verify each of these examples.